jaraco/keyring/README.rst

 Making Releases
 ===============

-Python keyring lib uses a simple tag and release process.
-The simplified workflow is first tag a release, then invoke ``setup.py release``.
+This project makes use of automated releases via Travis-CI.
+The simple workflow is to tag a commit and push it to Github.
+If it passes tests on a late Python version, it will be automatically deployed to PyPI.

 Other things to consider when making a release:

  - first ensure that tests pass (preferably on Windows and Linux)
  - check that the changelog is current for the intended release
- - after tagging, but before releasing, push the changes to the repository

 Running Tests
 =============